 Classes include pasta making, a vegan Italian feast, a Sicilian seafood menu, and a combination guided farmers’ market visit and cooking lesson.
 Chef Francesco will demonstrate each recipe step-by-step, letting students assist in prepping all of the dishes.
 A complete Italian feast is served at the end, including wine, letting you taste the fruits of your labor.
 He effortlessly adjusts his classes based on the students' skill level, answering questions and giving the more skilled cooks more interesting tasks.
+In addition to in person classes, Cucina Migrante also offers online classes so you can cook in the comfort of your own home.
 Novice and experienced cooks will enjoy the experience.
-Plus, he offers kids’ classes, too.
+Plus, he offers kids’ lessons, too.

 While most cooking classes are suitable for beginners, taking a class can be intimidating.
 Hipcooks in North Park takes the pressure off; all you have to do is show up hungry.
 Classes tend to be themed around a type of cuisine, such as One Night in Bangkok, Dim Sum and Then Some, and Don’t Cry For Me, Argentina.
 As you can tell from the class titles, the Hipcooks staff is a fun-loving bunch, keeping the classes light but educational.
 Recipes are provided after class so you can practice at home.